mine-cetinkaya-rundel/preparing-to-teach-web/content/agenda.md

 title: Tentative Agenda
 ---

-The following is a tentative agenda, and may be updated before the workshop.
+The following is a tentative agenda.
+It will be updated before the workshop.

 | Time         | Event |
 |--------------|-----------------------------------------------------|